Leo I (emperor): Reign

+His coronation adventus gave a key role to Aspar, who rode with Leo in his chariot during the procession in Constantinople and offered him a golden crown when they arrived at the Forum of Constantine.

 Leo I made an alliance with the Isaurians and was thus able to eliminate Aspar.
 The price of the alliance was the marriage of Leo's daughter to Tarasicodissa, leader of the Isaurians, who, as Zeno, became emperor in 474.
 In 469, Aspar attempted to assassinate Zeno and very nearly succeeded.
 Finally, in 471, Aspar's son Ardabur was implicated in a plot against Leo but was killed by palace eunuchs acting on Leo's orders.

 Leo sometimes overestimated his abilities and made mistakes that threatened the internal order of the Empire.
 The Balkans were ravaged by the Ostrogoths, after a disagreement between the Emperor and the young chief Theodoric the Great, who had been raised at Leo's court in Constantinople, where he was steeped in Roman government and military tactics.
 There were also some raids by the Huns.
-However, these attackers were unable to take Constantinople thanks to the walls, which had been rebuilt and reinforced in the reign of Theodosius II and against which they possessed no suitable siege engines.
+However, none of these attackers had the siege engines necessary to capture Constantinople, whose walls had been rebuilt and reinforced in the reign of Theodosius II.

 Leo's reign was also noteworthy for his influence in the Western Roman Empire, marked by his appointment of Anthemius as Western Roman emperor in 467.
-He attempted to build on this political achievement with an expedition against the Vandals in 468, which was defeated due to the arrogance of Leo's brother-in-law Basiliscus.
+He attempted to build on this political achievement with an expedition against the Vandals in 468.
+1,113 ships carrying 100,000 men participated in the expedition, which ended in defeat because of bad leadership from Leo's brother-in-law Basiliscus.
 This disaster drained the Empire of men and money.
 Procopius estimated the costs of the expedition to be 130,000 pounds of gold; John the Lydian estimated the costs to be 65,000 pounds of gold and 750,000 pounds of silver.

-The expedition consisted of 1,113 ships carrying 100,000 men.
-The resulting battle heavely damaged the imperial treasury, partly of the treachery of Basiliscus, his wife's brother.
+In 472, Leo issued an edict which stipulated that high-ranking officers who permitted pagan sacrifices on their land were to be demoted and have their possessions confiscated.
+Lower-ranking offenders were to be tortured and condemned to labour in the mines.

 Leo died of dysentery at the age of 73 on 18 January 474.